German lab, J&J still hashing out details of COVID-19 vaccine clot collaboration

 He suggests a strong post-vaccination inflammatory reaction and subsequent generation of powerful platelet-activating antibodies is likely driving Vaccine-induced Immune Thrombotic Thrombocytopenia, or VITT.

-Greinacher has not found similar issues in people who got COVID-19 vaccines from Moderna (MRNA.O) or Pfizer (PFE.N) and BioNTech (22UAy.DE).
+Greinacher has not found similar issues in people who got COVID-19 vaccines from Moderna or Pfizer and BioNTech.

 Greinacher said he has acquired samples of J&J’s vaccine, having received left-overs following its deployment in Europe.